PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4913" title="CDVD: Reset VM on sceCdPowerOff writes" authors="F0bes" >}}

-Instead of forcefully 'pulling the cord' when you reset or press on a real console once, it will send a signal to reset.
-So it acts more like how the console worked, though if you see any difference is something else.
+Instead of forcefully ‘pulling the cord’ when you reset or press the power button on a real console once, it will send a signal to reset.
+So it acts more like how the console worked.

 {{< progress/github-link prNums="4927" title="CDVD: Buffer up to 16 sectors" authors="refractionpcsx2" >}}